ajayi-joseph/react-native-session-timeout/README.md

 # react-native-session-timeout

-A comprehensive React Native library for handling user session timeouts with proper app lifecycle management, warning dialogs, and full Android 10+ compatibility.
+A comprehensive React Native library for **inactivity detection** and **idle app monitoring** with automatic session timeout management, customizable warning UI support, and full Android 10+ compatibility.

 ## Why This Library?